 Welcome to Less High School Stress!

-As a counselor at one of the country’s most academically rigorous high schools for 18 years, I often witnessed the damage that college admissions stress can do to the mental and physical health of students and their families.
+As a counselor at one of the country’s most academically rigorous high schools for 18 years, I often witnessed the damage that college admission stress can do to the mental and physical health of students and their families.
 With problems like this that seemingly affect everyone, it’s easy to assume they’re inevitable and that you just have to find ways to cope.

-College admissions stress is not inevitable, and you can eradicate most of it.
-I’ve spent the past few years putting together a program that will hopefully convince you of this in under an hour of reading.
+College admission stress is not inevitable, and you can eradicate much of it through greater understanding of the issue.
+This website aims to convince you of this using an innovative approach and mountains of supporting data.
 Here are some of the highlights:

 Part 2 (13 pages) provides overwhelming evidence that anxiety regarding gaining admission to the most selective college possible is unnecessary.
 The range of college selectivity–from those that admit 5% of their applicants to those that have open admissions–is a continuum with significant overlap, not a pyramid with discrete steps.
 Thus, the distance between the most selective colleges and those that are a bit less selective is significantly smaller than most people believe.
 If you’ve worked hard and are admitted to one of the most selective colleges…awesome!
 If you’ve worked hard and are not admitted, you’ll be going somewhere that will afford you the same likelihood of a successful and happy future.

 These pages contain multiple ways of looking at this, including an in-depth examination of how small the differences are between the most selective colleges and their ‘backups’ on some of the criteria used in popular rankings (page 5).

 There’s also a clear, simple explanation for why admission to the most selective colleges is so much more difficult today than it was 20 years ago (page 3).

-And there are lots of fun lists, including which universities have the highest number of students in the top 5% on math test scores (pages 3-4); where CEOs of well-known US companies went to college (page 9); where NASA rocket scientists and currently active astronauts studied (page 10); where Mayo Clinic neurologists did their undergraduate work (page 11); and where members of the class of 2017 working as law associates at Skadden Arps completed their undergraduate studies (page 12).
+And there are lots of fun lists, including which universities have the highest number of freshmen in the top 5% on math test scores (pages 3-4) and where CEOs of well-known US companies, NASA rocket scientists, Mayo Clinic neurologists, and law associates at Skadden Arps completed their undergraduate studies (pages 9-12).